UniSite: The First Cross-Structure Dataset and Learning Framework for End-to-End Ligand Binding Site Detection: Related Work

 Subsequent approaches like PRANK~\citep{prank2015} and P2Rank~\citep{p2rank2018} employ traditional machine learning methods, particularly Random Forest.
 Based on the predictions of Fpocket~\citep{fpocket2009}, PRANK assigns "ligandibility" scores, which denotes ligand binding potential, to candidate sites.
 P2Rank is a widely used method which integrates the geometric features of the protein surface with Random Forest Algorithm.

 In recent years, deep learning methods have emerged for protein–ligand binding site detection.
 CNN-based approaches~\cite{deeppocket2022,deepsite2017, deepsurf2021} treat protein structures as 3D images, applying 3D convolutional neural networks similar to those used in computer vision.
 Alternatively, GNN-based methods~\cite{vnegnn2024,grasp2024,equipocket2023} utilize graph neural networks by constructing graphs incorporating both geometric and chemical features of proteins.
 Despite their improved performance, these methods typically adopt discontinuous workflows: they first perform semantic segmentation to generate binary masks of potential binding residues/atoms, then cluster these masks into discrete binding sites.
-This fragmented pipeline heavily depends on post-processing (e.g., clustering algorithms), inherently limiting end-to-end optimization and struggle with overlapping binding sites.
+This fragmented pipeline heavily depends on post-processing (e.g., clustering algorithms), inherently limiting end-to-end optimization and struggling with overlapping binding sites.
+DETR-based architectures have also been adapted for other protein tasks, such as ProtDETR~\citep{yang2025interpretable}, which performs enzyme function classification rather than binding site detection.